nuttycom/sbt-proguard-plugin/README.markdown

     val jarToExclude = "lib_extra" / "mylib.jar"
     override def proguardLibraryJars = super.proguardLibraryJars +++ jarToExclude

+By default all jar files passed to Proguard (except for the one that contains your project's classes) are filtered using `somejar.jar(!META-INF/MANIFEST.MF)`.
+This is necessary to prevent conflicts when Proguard generates a single final jar.
+If you wish to filter other resources from a jar file, do the following:

+    override makeInJarFilter (file :String) = file match {
+      case "some-special.jar" => super.makeInJarFilter(file) + ",!images/**"
+      case _ => super.makeInJarFilter(file)
+    }

+The argument to `makeJarFilter` will be the filename of the jar file in question (minus any path).
+Note that your project's jar file is always included without any filtering.

 Other customizations are possible, take a look at the source to [ProguardProject](http://github.com/nuttycom/sbt-proguard-plugin/tree/master/src/main/scala/ProguardProject.scala).

 ##Hacking on the plugin